What's New

 we're generally in favor of improving rail systems to replace inefficient and

 polluting automobile and air transportation.
-If it were clear that Proposition
+If it had been clear that Proposition

-1A would really build a good rail system, we probably would reluctantly support
+1A would really build a good rail system, we probably would have reluctantly

-it.
-If it were clear that Proposition 1A was a boondoggle for real estate and
+supported it.
+If it had been clear that Proposition 1A was a boondoggle for real

-construction interests that built a poor or mediocre rail system as a side
+estate and construction interests that built a poor or mediocre rail system

-product, we would oppose it.
-Neither is clearly the case.
+as a side product, we would have opposed it.
+Neither was clearly the case.

 The Peace and Freedom Party decided not to take a position on Proposition 1A.